-- CARB – All Bush products are compliant with CARB (California Air Resource Board) standards for reduced formaldehyde emissions.
+- CARB: All BBF products are compliant with CARB (California Air Resource Board) standards for reduced formaldehyde emissions.

-- Energy Consumption – Bush is focused on reducing electricity consumption and improving machinery efficiency.
+- Energy Reduction: Bush is focused on reducing electricity consumption and improving machinery efficiency.

-- Sustainability – Specialized teams have been tasked with improving efficiency and reducing waste in our manufacturing facilities.
+- Special Sustainability Teams: Tasked with improving efficiency and reducing waste in our manufacturing processed.